Skip to Content

 homemade diy vapo rub

 Add in your beeswax and turn your burner on the lowest setting.
 Place your saucepan on the smallest burner.
 You can easily cut your beeswax strips in half.
-If you order the 1 ounce bars a sharp knife will do the job.
+If you order the 1-ounce bars, a sharp knife will do the job.

-Next add in your shea butter.
+Next, add in your shea butter.
 I use a regular teaspoon and scoop it out.
-The first recipe I tried it with 3 tablespoons shea butter and it didn’t work.
-The better batch I only used a teaspoon which is what is in the ingredients list.
+In the first recipe, I tried it with 3 tablespoons of shea butter, and it didn’t work.

 homemade diy vapo rub